microsoft/wpa/.github/playbook_intro.md

 One option to advance the analysis is to take a deep dive into meetings.

 - `meeting_skim()` can be used to understand the overall % of meetings which are low quality.
 Hours can be expressed in terms of number of FTE-weeks (or months), or even dollar values for greater impact.
+Typical assumptions used are 40 employee-hours per week and 180 per month.
 - `meetingtype_dist()` can be used to understand the distribution of long or large meetings.
 - **Meeting subject line text mining**: `meeting_tm_report()` can reveal patterns underlying meeting subject lines.
 The report is made of individual visualization functions, i.e.:
 	- `tm_cooc()`
 	- `tm_freq()`
-	- `tm_wordcloud()
+	- `tm_wordcloud()`
+- `meeting_quality()`  creates a bubble plot that visualizes `Low_quality_meeting_hours` on the x-axis and `Meeting_hours` on the y-axis.

 #### Collaboration across time